 You will also need a stand for some keyboards and the facility to plug in a sustain pedal (and earphones).
 Also, sitting on a piano stool (that can be raised/lowered) is important so you sit at the correct height so your forearms and wrists are held parallel to the keyboard.

-All keyboard prices below are from ABC Music in Fulham.
-They provide free delivery if you are local.
+All keyboard prices below are from ABC Music who have now sadly moved to Esher in Surrey.

 Please note full sized keyboards have 88 notes.

 Yamaha NP31 – This has 6 octaves, 76 notes ( so not full size).
 Price: £229

 I would only advise buying this keyboard if your budget is small and looking at a short term investment only.
 The keys are touch sensitive so you can play with dynamics.
 It has the facility to plug in a pedal and earphones.

 Yamaha P45 – This is a full size keyboard (88 notes) Price: £349

 It has weighted keys like a piano, touch sensitive so good for dynamics.
 Although bulkier, it is still portable.
 It has the facility to plug in a sustain pedal and headphones.
 This is a much better long term investment especially for pianists aiming to prepare for piano examinations.